Alert icon

 MIT responds to threat of mosquito-borne illnesses

 The Massachusetts Executive Office of Health and Human Services updates risk levels daily.
-For Cambridge residents, the current risk level of WNV is considered “high,” while the risk of EEE is “remote.”
-But the risk may change or be higher where you live or work.
-Aerial spraying has already begun in areas south and west of Cambridge, where risks are higher.
+While Cambridge residents are at high risk for WNV and at remote risk for EEE, be aware that the risk level may change or be higher where you live or work.

-While current risk levels for mosquito-borne illnesses are high, MIT Health recommends taking steps to reduce your chances of being bitten.
-In addition to using mosquito repellant, MIT Health recommends covering up with long-sleeved shirts, loose pants, and socks if you are going to be outdoors in the early mornings or evenings, when mosquitos are most active.
+MIT Health recommends taking steps to try to avoid mosquito bites.
+In addition to using mosquito repellant, MIT Health recommends wearing long-sleeved shirts, long pants, and socks if you are going to be outdoors in the early mornings or evenings, when mosquitos are most active.

-Precautions are especially important for student-athletes and others who are outside for evening games, practices, and events, notes Deputy Chief Health Officer Shawn Ferullo.
+These precautions are especially important for student-athletes and others who are outside for evening games, practices, or events, notes MIT Health’s Deputy Chief Health Officer Shawn Ferullo.
 “We’ve asked coaches to remind players about the importance of using mosquito repellant and to make repellent available at practices and games,” he says.

 Clinicians at MIT Health are alert to possible cases of mosquito-borne illnesses, Ferullo continues.
 Both WNV and EEE may begin with flu-like symptoms such as fever, headache, nausea, and muscle aches.
 WNV often includes a skin rash, and serious cases of EEE may include the sudden onset of severe neurological symptoms.
 While WNV can cause severe illness in individuals older than 60, younger people generally recover with no complications.